SajulGupta/Cryptocurrency-Analyzer/README.md

 # Cryptocurrency-Analyzer
 ## About
-Simple Cryptocurrency Analyzer application impleamented using swing.
+Simple Cryptocurrency Analyzer application implemented using swing.

 ## Requirements
 Nomics API – For fetching data.